 We have an additional parents' room in the SPW building at Hawthorn, Ground Floor Luton Lane and a new one at Wantirna.

 Workplace of Choice for Gender Equality

-In December 2016, Swinburne was named Employer of Choice for Gender Equality for the eighth consecutive year by the Workplace Gender Equality Agency (WGEA).
+In February 2018, Swinburne was named Employer of Choice for Gender Equality for the ninth consecutive year by the Workplace Gender Equality Agency (WGEA).